digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

 When working with the XBee Python Library, start with an XBee object that represents a physical module.
 A physical XBee is the combination of hardware and firmware.
-Depending on that combination, the device runs a specific wireless communication protocol such as Zigbee, 802.15.4, DigiMesh, Wi-Fi, or Cellular.
+Depending on that combination, the device runs a specific wireless communication protocol such as Zigbee, 802.15.4, DigiMesh, BLE, Wi-Fi, or Cellular.
 An ``XBeeDevice`` class represents the XBee module in the API.

 These protocols share some features and settings, but there are some differences